bracketttc/ncpty/CONTRIBUTING.md

  - Separate subject from body with an blank line
  - Limit the subject line to 50 characters
  - Capitalize the subject line
- - Do not end the subject line with a period
+ - Don't end the subject line with a period
- - Use the imperitive mood in the subject line
+ - Use the imperative mood in the subject line
  - Wrap the body at 72 characters
  - Use the body to explain *what* and *why* vs. *how*

- Commits are not required to be GPG signed or signed-off, but it is not discouraged either.
+Commits aren't required to be GPG signed or signed-off, but it's not discouraged either.

 <!-- Links -->
 [chris-beams]: https://chris.beams.io/posts/git-commit/